-Here’s something to help with your Great American Eclipse hangover: a bunch of free science fiction short stories, many of which were nominated for (or won) Hugos and Nebulas over the past few years.
+Here’s something to help with your existential ennui: a bunch of free science fiction short stories, many of which were nominated for (or won) Hugos and Nebulas over the past few years.
 If a story was collected in a book, I’ve listed those for you as well.
 And while you’re here, check out a similar round-up I published last year for free horror stories.

 “The City Born Great” by N.K.
 Jemisin